Skorch/MusicPlayerMVVMExperiment/README.md

 MVVM pattern within the MVC world of Cocoa.
 The idea is that the rules for composing and mapping the model data is abstracted into a ViewModel which leaves the view/controller free to focus purely on the UI/UX.

+Ios interactive transitions are encapsulated for reusability between any two view controllers.